What is holding people back from the life that they truly want to live?

 This might sound a bit odd.

-But working out can really help with letting go of inner tensions and worries.
+But working out can really help with letting go of inner tensions, worries and to reduce my stress levels.

 It most often makes me feel more decisive and when I was more of an overthinker then it was often my go-to method of changing the headspace I was in to a more constructive one.